blanfried/Oso-Tech/content/english/faq.md

 ---

-#### 7. Templates
+#### 7. Themes
-* The credit for our Templates properly goes to:
+* The credit for our Themes properly goes to:
   > * GetHugoThemes.com
   > * Themefisher.com
 * We have opted to host these sites as previews ourselves for cohesion purposes on Osows.com.
-Our Web Developers are skilled in the conversion of these templates into new customized forms for our clients.
-We have all rights necessary to conduct said conversion for our clients and use these templates as we see fit.
+Our Web Developers are skilled in the conversion of these themes into new customized forms for our clients.
+We have all rights necessary to conduct said conversion for our clients and use these themes as we see fit.

 ---